discorb-lib/discorb/docs/application_command.md

 #### Use Auto Completing

-Since v0.11.0, you can use auto completion by setting Proc to `:autocomplete` in options.
+Since v0.11.0, you can use auto-completion by setting Proc to `:autocomplete` in options.
 The proc will be called with interaction object and the argument.
-The proc should return an hash of the autocomplete result.
+The proc should return a hash of the autocomplete result.

 ```ruby
 client.slash("hello2", "Greet for you", {